IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 the MDSC to setup L2/L3VPN network services (with or without TE requirements).

-Although the OSS/Orchestration layer interface is usually operator- specific, typically it would be using a RESTCONF/YANG interface with a more abstracted version of the MPI YANG data models used for network configuration (e.g. L3NM, L2NM).
+Although the OSS/Orchestration layer interface is usually operator-specific, typically it would be using a RESTCONF/YANG interface with a more abstracted version of the MPI YANG data models used for network configuration (e.g. L3NM, L2NM).